-Position the neutral sensor as close as possible to the associated circuit breaker and fabricate two .312 diameter holes 1.75 inches apart in bus, as shown below.
-Mount the neutral sensor to the bus as shown with 1/4-20 hardware (not provided).
-Torque mounting bolts to 50 in. lbs. maximum.
+Position the neutral sensor as close as possible to the associated circuit breaker and fabricate four .312 diameter holes 1.50" x 4.00" inches apart in bus, as shown below.
+Mount the neutral sensor to the bus as shown with 1/ 4-20 hardware (not provided).